30+ Free and Budget-Friendly Things to Do in Philadelphia

 1. Self-Guided Public Art Tours

 Enjoy self-guided tours of Philadelphia’s exceptional collection of public art with digital maps offered by Mural Arts Philadelphia and the Association for Public Art.
-With over 4,000 murals and treasured pieces of public art in every neighborhood throughout the city, these self-guided experiences are a great way to get to know Philadelphia’s walkable communities.
+With thousands of murals and treasured sculptures throughout the city, these self-guided experiences are a great way to discover Philadelphia’s walkable communities.

 The renowned Curtis Institute of Music offers free admission to their student recital series.
-Enjoy concerts by some of the most talented young musicians in the world in a historical, and inspiring setting.
+Enjoy concerts by some of the most talented young musicians in the world in a historical and inspiring setting.
+Purchased tickets are required for other performances at the Curtis.

 Grab a photo with the iconic Rocky statue at the base of the Philadelphia Museum of Art's eastern steps.
 Photo by bklphoto.com for PHLCVB.

-Visit the Fabric Workshop & Museum, a free, contemporary art museum across from the Pennsylvania Convention Center featuring work in fabrics and other materials.
-A short walk from The Fabric Workshop & Museum, the Galleries at Moore College of Art and Design feature the work of significant regional, national and international artists with distinctive exhibitions and educational programs, open to the public, free of charge.
-You may also enjoy free admission to the University of Pennsylvania’s Institute of Contemporary Art (ICA), which has developed an international reputation as a preeminent venue for contemporary art and culture.
+Visit the Fabric Workshop & Museum, a free, contemporary art museum across from the Pennsylvania Convention Center.
+A short walk from The Fabric Workshop & Museum is the Galleries at Moore College of Art and Design.
+The Galleries feature the work of significant regional, national, and international artists with distinctive exhibitions and educational programs.

 Free Science Attractions in Philadelphia